nplab/EV3/README.md

 1. Set up WebRTC connection
 2. Create a reliable, ordered data channel named "api"
-3. After the data channel has been opened the robot sends a message containing a JSON-array of JSON-objects consisting of "port" – the number or number of the port –  and "type" - the type of sensor or motor that is attached.
+3. After the data channel has been opened the robot sends a message containing a JSON-array of JSON-objects consisting of "port" – the number or letter of the port –  and "type" - the type of sensor or motor that is attached.
 E.g. `{"port": "A", "type": "tacho-motor-l", //or "tacho-motor-m"}`.
 4. The website send messages containing JSON-strings addressing a sensor or motor by its port.
+Depending on the mesagge, the robot will answer.
 See below for details.
-5. If the WebRTC connection collapses, the software on the robot restarts.
+5. If the WebRTC connection ends, the software on the robot restarts.

 ### Messages

+Messages from the website addressing motors, sensors or metadevices (see below), are sent on the `api` data channel.
+The response to requests for data will be returned on the `data` channel as well.

 #### Motors